 Levine is now one of first donors in an effort to bring an influx of private cash to the cause of public housing.

-Recently, after the tour of his old haunting grounds, he wrote a check for $100,000 to the Fund For Public Housing, a new nonprofit set up by New York City that seeks to raise $200 million over the next three years.
+Recently, after the tour of his old apartment, he wrote a check for $100,000 to the Fund For Public Housing, a new nonprofit set up by New York City that seeks to raise $200 million over the next three years.

 Rasmia Kirmani-Frye, president of the new fund as well as the agency’s director of public-private partnerships, calls the goal "ambitious and aggressive."
 Though $200 milllion is still a drop in the bucket to NYCHA’s broader needs, what they do is give NYCHA flexibility to experiment with new and creative ways to address its long slate of problems.
 "We’re NYCHA’s innovation escape hatch," Kirmani-Frye says.